 Top Tips for When Your Kids Start Primary School

-Over 600,000 UK children head off to primary school for the first time each September.
+September can only mean one thing - the moment when hundreds of thousands of children head off to primary school for the first time.
 We all want them to come home on the first day grinning from ear to ear.
 We want to hear their bubbling excitement about what they’ve learned.
 We want their start at school to signal a lifelong love of learning and success.
 How can we ensure this happens?
 Read on to see our tips for starting school.

 First Day at School Tips